Catsquotl/gcal/README.md

 gcal
 ====

-Add work roster to google calendar
+Add a work roster to google calendar.

 A small program to get all my irregular work shifts into google calendar from a csv file.